March 24, 2021 at 9:57 am | Updated February 28, 2023 at 9:26 pm | 7 min read

-Precision forestry uses advanced systems of data collection and analysis to allow site-specific management of forests.
+Precision forestry uses advanced data collection and analysis systems to allow site-specific management of forests.
 This new approach to forestry is being used to replace the traditional system that has remained unchanged for nearly three centuries.
-It is relevant for managing monoculture plantations and semi-natural forests for the production of goods, such as wood and biomass production, as well as for forest conservation.
-Precision forestry can provide solutions to new challenges, like increased forest fires and logging and decreasing availability of skilled labor in the field.
+It is relevant for managing monoculture plantations and semi-natural forests for producing goods, such as wood and biomass production, and for forest conservation.
+Precision forestry can solve new challenges, like increased forest fires and logging and decreasing availability of skilled labor.
 As a scalable technology, it is being used by private individuals, organizations, and national governments.

 What is Precision Forestry?

-Precision management, which has been successfully used in agriculture, is being advocated for forests as well.
+Precision management, successfully used in agriculture, is also being advocated for forests.

-Precision forestry is the use of tools and technology to collect data that is analyzed by artificial intelligence and machine learning software to provide insights, which people then use to make decisions for site-specific management.
+Precision forestry uses tools and technology to collect data analyzed by artificial intelligence and machine learning software to provide insights, which people then use to make decisions for site-specific management.
 It aims to improve wood quality, decrease illegal logging and deforestation, reduce waste, and increase profits.

 It can be used in all phases of forestry, such as planning, site operations, monitoring, processing, and marketing.

-Precision forestry takes advantage of the deep understanding of ecological processes in forests, which has been accumulated throughout recent decades.
+Precision forestry takes advantage of the deep understanding of ecological processes in forests accumulated throughout recent decades.
 Instead of following a single plan for the entire area, accurate data and advanced analytics can optimize and fine-tune management decisions to suit site conditions, such as soil type and fertility, slope, etc. This can ensure the following:

-- Species selection and planting based on site characteristics improving survival of seedlings.
+- Species selection and planting based on site characteristics improve the survival of seedlings.

 - Monitoring seedling establishment success and improving stock levels for thinning zones in forests.

-- Variable rate application of nutrient supplements or herbicides and pesticides, based on site-specific needs and guided by GPS.
+- Variable rate application of nutrient supplements, herbicides, and pesticides, based on site-specific needs and guided by GPS.

 - Plan and execute efficient watering based on management zones to save water.